Eimaen/MusixmatchClientLib/README.md

 Currently this library supports only `MusixmatchRequestException`.
 It has a `StatusCode` property to understand the problem better.

 ### Warning
-The docs are (a bit) outdated.
-Check sample project for new usage.
+The docs are really outdated, this project is WIP and I refactor it literally on every commit.
+If you want to use it as a dependency, fork it first ;)

 ## How to help
 Just star the project so as to understand that it is not useless and I could continue developing it *(and become a little happier ^_^)*